 Now that October is officially here and we’ve (mostly) adapted to the school day schedule, Dave and I have started the process of cleaning up the outside of our home and yard in preparation for colder weather ahead.

-Here are some of the things we always try to do before cold weather and snow hit (usually by the end of November).
+Here are some of the things we try to do before the snow flies (usually by the end of November).

 1. Rake, Mulch, and Remove Leaves:

 This is at the top of our list because it takes the most time.

 We have SO many leaves to clear every fall, and of course, they aren’t all ready to rake at one time, so it’s a long, slow, ongoing process from early October through late November (once we even raked leaves during a warm spell in February!)